blackhatflow/blog/google_pixel_purchase.md

     `685124755-iAofCJ_D2LcBEJPZ2MYC`

+Then you either:

-Then you either send to us to put in globally **or** in your campaign link use parameter pid=685124755-iAofCJ_D2LcBEJPZ2MYC
+- send to us to put in globally on your account

+- or, in your campaign link use parameter &pid={pixelid} like this &pid=685124755-iAofCJ_D2LcBEJPZ2MYC

 #### gclid